Joe Chiccarelli: Career

-In 2011, Chiccarelli produced Jason Mraz's fourth album Love Is a Four Letter Word, released April 17, 2012 and Alanis Morissette's upcoming Havoc and Bright Lights as well as the album Songs of Patience for Alberta Cross.
+In 2011, Chiccarelli produced Jason Mraz's Multi-Platinum fourth album Love Is a Four Letter Word which was Grammy Nominated and yielded the 7X Platinum single "I Won't Give Up", released April 17, 2012 and Alanis Morissette's upcoming Havoc and Bright Lights as well as the album Songs of Patience for Alberta Cross.
 In 2012 he produced what became a Gold album, Departures, for Australian artist Bernard Fanning as well as tracks for Dwight Yoakam.
 His 2013 album projects include Divine Fits, Hellogoodbye, Saints Of Valory, Plain White T's, Need To Breathe, The Madden Brothers, Number One Charting Australian Album "Greeting from California", and Oxbow.
-In 2014 he has produced Morrissey's album, World Peace is None of Your Business as well as five songs on Spoon's album They Want My Soul, and tracks with The Rocketboys, Ivan & Alyosha, JEFF the Brotherhood and Victorian Halls.
+In 2014 he has produced Morrissey's album, World Peace is None of Your Business, the first of five album's he's produced for Morrissey.
+He also produced five songs on Spoon's album They Want My Soul, and tracks with The Rocketboys, Ivan & Alyosha, JEFF the Brotherhood and Victorian Halls.
 In 2015 he produced a duets album for Doug Seegers and Jill Johnson, becoming a Platinum Number One album in Sweden.

 Album releases in 2016 included releases from Oxbow, Buffalo Sunn, Bleached, Cherry Glazerr, Night Riots, SPEAK and Broken Social Scene.
-Album sessions in 2017 included Flogging Molly, Jamie Lawson, The Wonders Years, Vance Joy and Morrissey.
+Album productions in 2017 included Flogging Molly, Jamie Lawson, The Wonders Years, Vance Joy and Morrissey.
 Album sessions in 2018 included debut album for Rare Americans, new albums for Broken Social Scene, Charly Bliss, Half Moon Run, Morrissey, The Shelters and Run River North.
 2019 sessions included Morrissey, The Falls, The Jacks, Rare Americans, Little Dragon, Taylor Janzen and the Juno Award winning album for Half Moon Run's A Blemish In The Great Light.
 2020 Sessions include Didirri, The Dumes, Duncan Laurence, Jagwar Twin, Liily, and Classless Act.
 2021 sessions include new albums for The Districts, Michael Bublé and Cayucas.
 2022 sessions include Middle Class Rut, Oxbow, Orianthi, Tegan & Sara, The Blue Stones, Robert Randolph and Liz Brasher.
 2023 productions with Morrissey, Oxbow, Michael Bublé, Keith Urban, Illiterate Light, Falls, Art D'ecco, Robert Randolph, Jake Wesley Rogers and The Takes.
 2024 sessions include Morrissey, Oxbow, Ripe, Sun Room, Steve Bardwil, The Takes, and Weezer.
+2025 sessions include Morrissey, Des Rocs for the album To Hell and Back, DICE and Arde Bogotá.
+In 2026 Produced "7 Generations" on Robert Randolph's Grammy Winning "Preacher Kids" album.
+New album for Arde Bogota "El Club De La Gente Sola" for Sony Spain.
+A Number One ARIA Chart album In Australia for band DICE "I Thought the Altitude Would Be Worth The View".
+A new album for The Steve Bardwil Band.
+EP For artist Liam St. John.
+Mixed the upcoming album for Nūs.